PrairieOps/wp-plugin-examity-client/README.md

 4. Activate the plugin in WordPress.

-5. Configure the plugin using the API connection details provided by Examity.
+5. Configure the plugin using the API connection and SSO details provided by Examity.

+6. The plugin will now automatically register students, create courses and exams, and enroll students in classes.
+These actions are triggerd by users browsing learndash courses.

+7. This plugin provides the following shortcode for an Examity SSO button: ```[examity-client-login]```